tramitit/guides/en/poland/building_permit.md

 categories:
 - Poland
 date: '2024-06-07'
-description: Learn about obtaining building permits in Poland, including who needs it, required documents, procedures, and tips.
-Provider details included for assistance.
+description: Learn the steps and documents required to get a building permit, who needs it, and best practices for a smooth process.
+Ensure compliance and avoid delays.
 draft: false
-meta_title: 'Building Permits in Poland: Process, Requirements & Providers'
+meta_title: Comprehensive Guide to Obtaining a Building Permit
-title: 'Building Permits in Poland: Process, Requirements & Providers'
+title: Comprehensive Guide to Obtaining a Building Permit
 translationKey: poland-building_permit
 ---

 ## Description
 ### What is it?